bright/new-www/_posts/2017-12-01-working-with-ios-push-notifications.md

 ## The server

-Push notifications **are sent from the server** to `Apple Push Notification service` directed to one or more specific devices that has registered to the `APNs`.
-This means that we need to set up a server that will gather mobile **devices tokens** and use them to send push notifications through `APNs`.
+Push notifications are sent on `Apple Push Notification service` (APNs) behalf, directed to one or more specific devices that has registered to the APNs.
+To achieve that we need to set up a server that will gather mobile **devices tokens** and use them to send push notifications through APNs.
 It might sound quite complicated, but don't worry, there are plenty of ready-made solutions that can be used, even for free.

 Lets glance on the most popular services that support both iOS and Android: